rsepassi/zigcoro/README.md

 The benchmark measures the cost of a context switch from one coroutine to another by bouncing back and forth between 2 coroutines millions of times.

-From a run on a AMD Ryzen Threadripper PRO 5995WX:
+From a run on an AMD Ryzen Threadripper PRO 5995WX:

 ```
 > zig env | grep target
  "target": "x86_64-linux.5.19...5.19-gnu.2.19"